mfnalex/ChestSort/HOW_TO_USE_API.md

 ```

 ### As `softdepend`
-If you only softdepend on ChestSort, you have to check whether ChestSort is installed.
-To avoid exceptions, do not import the ChestSortAPI class
+If you only softdepend on ChestSort, you have to check whether ChestSort is installed:
-in classes that you instantiate regardless of whether ChestSort is installed, but use qualified method calls instead:

 ```java
 if(Bukkit.getPluginManager().getPlugin("ChestSort") != null) {